pini-gh/acme-companion/README.md

 Three writable volumes must be declared on the **nginx-proxy** container so that they can be shared with the **letsencrypt-nginx-proxy-companion** container:

 * `/etc/nginx/certs` to store certificates and private keys (readonly for the **nginx-proxy** container).
-* `/etc/nginx/vhost.d` to change the configuration of vhosts (required so the CA may access `http-01` challenge files).
 * `/usr/share/nginx/html` to write `http-01` challenge files.

 Additionally, a fourth volume must be declared on the **letsencrypt-nginx-proxy-companion** container to store `acme.sh` configuration and state: `/etc/acme.sh`.